CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 "variant_type": "gun"      // Possible options: "gun", "generic" - controls which options enable/disable seeing the variants of this item.
 "variants": [              // Cosmetic variants this item can have {
-    "id": "variant_a",                           // id used in spawning to spawn this variant specifically "name": { "str": "Variant A" },             // The name used instead of the default name when this variant is selected "description": "A fancy variant A",         // The description used instead of the default when this variant is selected "ascii_picture": "valid_ascii_art_id",      // An ASCII art picture used when this variant is selected.
+    "id": "variant_a",                                  // id used in spawning to spawn this variant specifically "name": { "str": "Variant A" },                     // The name used instead of the default name when this variant is selected
+    "description": "A fancy variant A.",                // The description used instead of the default when this variant is selected
+    "description_prepend": "A very fancy pair indeed.", // The description to be added to the front of the base item description instead of completely overwriting it.
+Shouldn't be used alongside "description".
+    "description_append": "This pair is very fancy",    // The description to be added to the end of to the base item description instead of completely overwriting it.
+Shouldn't be used alongside "description".
+    "ascii_picture": "valid_ascii_art_id",              // An ASCII art picture used when this variant is selected.
 If there is none, the default (if it exists) is used.
     "symbol": "/",                                      // Valid unicode character to replace the item symbol.
 If not specified, no change will be made.
     "color": "red",                                     // Replacement color of item symbol.
 If not specified, no change will be made.
     "weight": 2,                                        // The relative chance of this variant being selected over other variants when this item is spawned with no explicit variant.
 Defaults to 1.
 If it is 0, this variant will not be selected
-    "append": true,                             // If this description should just be appended to the base item description instead of completely overwriting it.
     "expand_snippets": true                             // Allows to use snippet tags, see #Snippets }
 ],
 "flags": ["VARSIZE"],                        // Indicates special effects, see JSON_FLAGS.md